 To us, that’s a ringing endorsement we’re proud to champion.

-Instead of waiting weeks while paper payments get processed and deposited, Erie County gets near-instant access direct to its accounts.
+Instead of waiting weeks while paper payments get processed and deposited, Erie County and its municipalities get near-instant access direct to funds.

 An easy-to-use filing & payment platform allows business taxpayers to get current quickly, saving time and money from late fees.